SLA Expectations for MSP Services

 The first thing to understand is that not every system needs high availability.
 Your email system is business-critical, and email downtime is catastrophic.
 Your development environment is important but non-critical, and developers can be offline for a few hours without causing major business impact.
 Your internal wiki or knowledge base is nice to have, and downtime is an inconvenience but not a business threat.
 Different systems need different uptime targets.

 For most business-critical systems, 99.5% uptime is reasonable and achievable.
 That's about 3.5 hours of acceptable downtime per month.
-For important systems that aren't critical, 99% uptime is adequate—that's about 7 hours per month.
+For important systems that aren't critical, 99% uptime is adequate — about 7 hours per month.
 For everything else, 95% uptime is fine, and some systems don't need an uptime target at all because they're rarely used or have external redundancy.

 This is where SLAs get tricky.
 Uptime measurement sounds straightforward but it's full of opportunities for ambiguity.
 Does the MSP measure uptime on individual systems or aggregate uptime?
 If you have three email servers and one goes down, is that a total outage or a partial outage?
 Does measurement include scheduled maintenance, or is scheduled maintenance excluded from the SLA?